Short Term Health Insurance

 Limits to Short-Term Medical Plans

 Short-term plans are limited to 364 days, though some states have differing guidelines.

 State Specific Guidelines:

-HII plans are available nationwide, but all plans are not available in each and every state.
-Your HSA for America Personal Benefits Consultant can provide specific details about coverage periods by state, coverage costs for your budget, and any exceptions based on your location.
+National General plans are available nationwide, but all plans are not available in each and every state.
+Your HSA for America Personal Benefits Manager can provide specific details about coverage periods by state, coverage costs for your budget, and any exceptions based on your location.